Review of tracking procedures after kakapo death

 Three other kakapo have died since September last year, all from unrelated causes.

-Next story in National: Crown makes closing argument in Lombard case
+Next story in New Zealand: Crown makes closing argument in Lombard case

 Copyright © 2012, Radio New Zealand